joelparkerhenderson/queueing-theory/README.md

 Our teams use some of the popular notation; we also add some custom notion that help us with software projects.

+### Count

+We count items often, and we use this notation:

+- κ (kappa): count

+Example:

+- κ = 100 means there are 100 items in the queue.

+- κ > 100 means there are more than 100 items in the queue.

+- κ ≫ 100 means there are many more than 100 items in the queue.

 ### Arrival rate, service rate, dropout rate

 The most important notation:

-  * λ (lambda): arrival rate.
+- λ (lambda): arrival rate.
 This measures how fast new items are coming into the queue.

-  * μ (mu): service rate.
+- μ (mu): service rate.
 This measures how fast items in the queue are being handled.

-  * σ (sigma): dropout rate.
+- σ (sigma): dropout rate.
 This measures how fast items are skipping out the queue unhandled.

 Examples:

-  * λ = μ means the arrival rate equals the service rate; the queue is staying the same size, other than dropouts.
+- λ = μ means the arrival rate equals the service rate; the queue is staying the same size, other than dropouts.

-  * λ > μ means the arrival rate is greater than the service rate; the queue is getting larger, other than dropouts.
+- λ > μ means the arrival rate is greater than the service rate; the queue is getting larger, other than dropouts.

-  * λ < μ means the arrival rate is less than the service rate; the queue is getting smaller, other than dropouts.
+- λ < μ means the arrival rate is less than the service rate; the queue is getting smaller, other than dropouts.

 ### Utilization ratio a.k.a. traffic intensity

 The most important notation that summarizes a queue:

-  * ρ (rho): utilization ratio = λ / μ
+- ρ (rho): utilization ratio = λ / μ

 Examples:

-  * ρ = 1 means the arrival rate is equal to the service rate; the queue is staying the same size.
+- ρ = 1 means the arrival rate is equal to the service rate; the queue is staying the same size.

-  * ρ > 1 means the arrival rate is greater than the service rate; the queue is getting larger.
+- ρ > 1 means the arrival rate is greater than the service rate; the queue is getting larger.

-  * ρ < 1 means the arrival rate is less than the service rate; the queue is getting smaller.
+- ρ < 1 means the arrival rate is less than the service rate; the queue is getting smaller.

 ### Error ratio

 The most important notation that summarizes a queue's success:

-  * ε (epsilon): error ratio = service failure count / service total count
+- ε (epsilon): error ratio = service failure count / service total count

 Examples:

-  * ε = 0 means no errors.
+- ε = 0 means no errors.

-  * ε = 0.1 means 10% of services have an error.
+- ε = 0.1 means 10% of services have an error.

-  * ε = 1 means every service has an error.
+- ε = 1 means every service has an error.

-### Lead time, wait time, work time, step time
+### Lead time, step time, work time, wait time

 We track four times:

-  * τ (tau): lead time = from arrival to finish
+- τ (tau): lead time = from start of queue to finish of queue

-  * ω (omega): wait time = from arrival to start of work

-  * φ (phi): work time = from start of work to finish

-  * θ (theta): step time = from finish to next finish
+- θ (theta): step time = from one finish to the next finish

+- φ (phi): work time = time spent doing actual work a.k.a. processing time

+- ω (omega): wait time = time spent not doing actual work a.k.a. pending time

 Examples:

-  * τ = 5s means an item is added to the queue, then serviced 5 seconds later.
+- τ = 5s means an item is added to the queue, then serviced 5 seconds later.

-  * ω = 4s means an item waits in the queue for 4 seconds, then work starts.
+- ω = 4s means an item waits in the queue for 4 seconds, then work starts.

-  * φ = 1s means an item takes 1 second of work, then is complete.
+- φ = 1s means an item takes 1 second of work, then is complete.

-  * θ = 1s means there's 1 second between one completion and the next completion.
+- θ = 1s means there's 1 second between one completion and the next completion.

-### Count

-We count items often, and we use this notation:

-  * κ (kappa): count

-Example:

-  * κ = 100 means there are 100 items.

-  * κ > 100 means there are more than 100 items.

-  * κ ≫ 100 means there are many more than 100 items.

 ### Standard notation

 Standard notation for queueing theory also uses these symbols:

-  * n: the number of items in the system.
+- n: the number of items in the system.

-  * A: the arrival process probability distribution.
+- A: the arrival process probability distribution.

-  * B: the service process probability distribution.
+- B: the service process probability distribution.

-  * C: the number of servers.
+- C: the number of servers.

-  * D: the maximum number of items allowed in the queue at any given time, waiting or being served (without getting bumped).
+- D: the maximum number of items allowed in the queue at any given time, waiting or being served (without getting bumped).

-  * E: the maximum number of items total.
+- E: the maximum number of items total.

 ## Activity tracking

 ### Activity examples